MateiMartin/Matrixes/README.md

 # Matrix
-This app allows you to make simple operations on matrices
+This app allows you to make simple operations on matrices.